Māori practices – tangihanga

 Tūpāpaku were then buried in shallow graves or placed in caves or sometimes hollows in trees.
 After some time bodies were exhumed and bones washed and scraped.
 Further mourning ceremonies were held on the marae and the bones were buried in secret places.
 Māori death practices began to change, and by the early 20th century, most Māori communities were using the services of undertakers and burying their dead, like European settlers, in caskets or coffins.
 However, traditional rituals to farewell the tūpāpaku over several days continue and tangihanga are still the most significant of all Māori gatherings.

-In the 19th century undertakers made coffins, transported dead bodies and organised burials.
-In the 1930s funeral directors organised themselves into an occupational group with responsibility for bodies, funerals, burials and cremations.
-Funeral directors have become ‘grief specialists’ and technical experts in embalming bodies.
-However, family members are the main decision makers about what happens to bodies after death, often on the instructions of the deceased.
+In the 19th century most undertakers were also carpenters: they made coffins and transported the dead to the burial site.
+Families and churches organised most burials.
+In the 1930s, funeral directors organised themselves into an occupational group with responsibility for bodies, funerals, burials and cremations.
+Funeral directors have now become ‘grief specialists’ and technical experts in embalming bodies.
+However, family members are still the main decision makers about what happens to bodies after death.

 Being with the body

-Embalming, where chemicals are used to preserve bodies, was rare until the 1950s when funeral directors argued that it was necessary for hygienic reasons and because it enabled bodies to be presented in a ‘wholesome’ and ‘beautiful manner’.1
+Embalming, where chemicals are used to preserve bodies, was rare until the 1950s when funeral directors argued that it improved hygiene and slowed deterioration, enabling bodies to be presented in a ‘wholesome’ and ‘beautiful manner’.1

 By the late 1970s about 70% of bodies were embalmed, and this rose to almost 90% in the early 21st century.
 Embalming means that funerals, burials and cremations can occur some weeks after a death.
 Some people reject embalming and prefer early burial or cremation.